PredixDev/PredixMobileSDK/README.md

 The [Predix Mobile container](https://github.com/PredixDev/PredixMobileReferenceApp) is a platform specific environment in which Predix mobile applications are run.
 It contains the implementation of our Predix Core Services Framework.

 ##PM CLI Tools
-The [PM CLI Tools](https://github.com/PredixDev/predix-mobile-cli) is a set of command line scripts implemented in NodeJS that facilitate the management of Predix mobile users, roles, Predix mobile applications and their constituent web app dependencies.
-These tools depend on both the Cloud Foundry and UAAC connad line tools so make sure they are installed and properly configured prior to installing the PM tools.
+The [pm CLI](https://github.com/PredixDev/predix-mobile-cli) is a Command Line Interface that facilitates the management of Predix mobile users, roles, Predix mobile applications and their constituent web app dependencies.
+Cloud Foundry cf CLI and uaac CLI must be installed and configured first prior to installing the pm CLI.

 ## Examples
 1. WEB-APPs